Six of the Biggest Problems with Password Managers

 The solution is to remove passwords altogether.
 HYPR has done this by creating a passwordless multi-factor authentication (PMFA) platform that leverages public key cryptography and native biometrics on a user’s smartphone to turn their device into a secure FIDO authenticator.

 Another of the major problems with password managers and the use of passwords in general is user experience.
 A poor login experience and frustration causes people to use shortcuts or ignore password best practices.
 For the enterprise, this introduces risk and wastes the time of IT help desks.
-HYPR passwordless MFA provides a seamless sign-in experience so that users save time while organizations eliminate authentication risks.
+HYPR's passwordless MFA provides a seamless sign-in experience so that users save time while organizations eliminate authentication risks.

 To find out more about how HYPR’s PMFA solves your authentication challenges, you can read more here or talk to our team.New call-to-action